 In short: Install, learn, adjust, repeat.
 That’s how automation pays off.

-One common obstacle is the high upfront cost of automation.
-Equipment, installation, and integration can require a significant investment.
-However, many businesses offset this by starting small, automating just one part of the process, and gradually reinvesting the savings into more automation over time.
+1. High upfront costs: Equipment, installation, and integration require investment.
+Many teams manage this by starting small, automating one process, and reinvesting savings into further automation of manufacturing processes.

 Final Thoughts